top of page

 "But the data is cherry-picked," you say.

 Too frequently, this is the case.
-Take heart that an abundance of evidence is available on virtually any topic affecting the world today.
+Take heart that abundant evidence is available on virtually any topic affecting the world today.
 Know that there are almost always two sides to every argument.
 Most issues are not as straightforward as they're made to appear.

 Here are three tips to help discern the strength or weakness of claims levied for or against people, world events, or social issues.

-Beware of gratuitous claims, which are statements made with no evidentiary support.
-When you hear or read that someone is an idiot or a liar, or conversely is magnificent, and the speaker or article provides no evidence of such a claim, take caution.
+1. Beware of gratuitous claims, which are statements made with no evidentiary support.
+When you hear or read that someone is an idiot, a liar, or conversely, is magnificent, and the speaker or article provides no evidence of such a claim, take caution.

 What I long for